Clip Strips

 The letter a can also sometimes make the Schwa sound in the middle of words like: alphabet, amazon, elephant.

 Practice words that have an A Schwa with a set of resources available at the Super Tutor Tools store at Teachers Pay Teachers that includes a handout, worksheet, and nice dice practice.
 There is also a free Schwa Word Treasure game.
+Try an online word sort.

 More Resources